There are several basic things that we can do to improve our health and well-being immediately.

 - use Xylitol as an alternative to toothpaste once daily

-- do not use any commercial mouthwash, particularly not on a daily basis
+- do not use any commercial mouthwash, particularly not daily

 Periodontitis is a common inflammatory disease affecting the tissues that surround and support the teeth.
 The influence of periodontitis on diabetes, preterm birth, stroke, heart attack, arthritis, and rheumatism is widely known.
 Studies show that for people suffering from periodontitis the risk of suffering a stroke can increase by up to 700 percent.
 The risk of a heart attack triples, of preterm births, surges sevenfold, of arthritis and rheumatism sixfold and the risk of diabetes increases fourfold.